‘Hay más tiempo que vida.’ aka ‘There is more time than life.’

 Date: 2 February

 Along with some of the most enjoyable religious festivals, Mexico also celebrates art.
 The world’s best international art festivals including music and dance are conducted here.
 Mexican festivals are as vibrant as the country, as energetic as its people, and as fun as the culture.
 Being here during any of the celebrations is a treat in itself!
-So, make sure that you try to attend as many of these as possible on your next international trip with TravelTriangle!
+So, make sure that you try to attend as many of these as possible on your next trip to Mexico!

 Frequently Asked Questions About Mexican Festivals